 For example, the meaning and effect of scheme provisions or ancillary documents such as announcements or booklets might be unclear, or a mistake might have been identified in the wording of the rules, leading to a rectification application.
 There might also be uncertainty as to whether the scheme's amendment power has been properly exercised.

 In light of the ongoing IBM litigation, the Imperial duty owed by employers to members of a scheme has been brought into sharp focus, and we are involved in disputes between employers and trustees in relation to the content of the employer's duty.
+Issues in relation to RPI and CPI as the basis of pension increases are also coming increasingly to the fore.

 Acting for representative beneficiaries